Mirza-Akbar21/Custom-Feedback-Form/README.md

 **Custom Feedback Form:**

 This is the Custom Feedback Form.
-This repository contains the source code and assets for our feedback form, which allows users to provide valuable feedback on our products, services, or website.
+This repository contains the source code and assets for my feedback form, which allows users to provide valuable feedback on my products, services, or website.

 **About the Feedback Form:**

-Our Custom Feedback Form is a user-friendly tool designed to gather insights and suggestions from our users.
-It serves as a direct channel for communication between our organization and our audience, helping us improve our offerings.
+My Custom Feedback Form is a user-friendly tool designed to gather insights and suggestions from users.
+It serves as a direct channel for communication between me & organization and my audience, helping us to improve my offerings services.

 **Features:**
 **Customizable Fields:** Easily tailor the form to collect specific information.